 • Larger toys that he can ‘kick and rake’

-• Cardboard boxes and paper bags (handles removed) containing loose catnip or a toy
+• Cardboard boxes or paper bags (handles removed) with loose catnip or a toy inside

 • Cat Tunnels

 Allow him to hunt for his food by feeding kibble in puzzle feeders.

 Redirect your kitten’s energy onto something appropriate if you see him about to strike.
 A ball, toy or scrunched up piece of paper will positively interrupt the behavior and save your skin from attack.

 Ignore the behavior.
 If a bite happens silently walk away without making eye contact or showing any emotion.

 Stopping an instinctive “Ow!” may require wearing sturdy boot-slippers and/or gloves!